PierreThb/wic-jee-projet/README.md

 	</persistence-unit>
 </persistence>
 ```
+### Known issues quick fix :

-* If the project is not Working : Right Click on Project > BuildPath > ConfigureBuildPath and add unbound librairies
+* If the project is not runing, check for unbound librairies: Right Click on Project > BuildPath > ConfigureBuildPath and add unbound librairies
+* If the MySQL table creation fail, check your version of MySQL and OpenJPA (http://stackoverflow.com/a/6597724)